fonoster/routr/docs/getting-started-routing.md

 ## Peers Routing

-Peers are very similar to Agents but they are not bound to any Domain, and they are usually collocated in the same network with Arke.
-A common case will be peering with Asterisk, where Asterisk acts as a Media Server and Arke is used for signaling.
+Peers are very similar to Agents but they are not bound to any Domain, and they are usually collocated in the same network with Routr.
+A common case will be peering with Asterisk, where Asterisk acts as a Media Server and Routr is used for signaling.

 Peers can perform inbound/outbound signaling within the network without any especial consideration since they exist inside the _Location Service_ just like Agents.
 So it is possible to perform signaling from Peer to Peer, Peer to Agent.